Catalan Gothic: Artistic context

 In sculpture and painting the peculiarities of Catalan Gothic are not as marked and as distinctive as either the Italian or Flemish styles.
 Nevertheless, there are several notable painters, including Ferrer Bassa, Pere Serra, Lluís Borrassà, Bernat Martorell, Lluís Dalmau and Jaume Huguet.

 Typology

 Church

+Interior view of Santa Maria del Mar, the quintessential example of pure Catalan Gothic.

 Sacred architecture tends to unify space, which is achieved through two methods: either with slender and thin columns spaced far enough apart to avoid interruption the view of the side aisles, which are often the same height as the nave, or constructing with a single nave of much wider span.
 The towers, usually one or two, stand out as smooth polygonal prisms (six sides, eight sides), and there are no transepts, though churches based on the Templar design, are planned as Greek crosses.

 The abutments have two effects in addition to their role in bracing the walls.
 On the drawing the chapels can be distinguished, and the elevation of the building is continuous and visually smooth on the outside.
 When these appear on the main facade (usually the West front), they create a rectangle that frames the doorway and perhaps a rose window.